Chinatowns in Europe: Spain

 There are about 220,000 Chinese in Spain.
 Most Chinese-Spanish residents are people whose ancestors were coolies from mainland China.
 Others are immigrants or refugees from other places in mainland China, Hong Kong, Macau, Taiwan, Malaysia, Korea, the Philippines, Vietnam, Indonesia, and especially Cuba and Puerto Rico.
 In Spain, Chinese immigrants tend not to form separate neighborhoods (the quintessential image of a Chinatown) but live in areas mixed with other immigrants and Spaniards.
 However, in some places, Chinese immigration is enough to give a Chinese color to some streets.

 Some examples of Spanish Chinatowns in Madrid: Dolores Barranco St in the Usera district, Lavapiés neighborhood or General Margallo St. in the district of Tetuán, and in the Madrid metropolitan area "Cobo Calleja" industrial park is the biggest Chinese industrial area in Europe; it is located in the southern city of Fuenlabrada.
 Barcelona, however, has had an area named Barrio Chino since the 1920s, in the old city between the Ramblas and the Paral·lel.
 The residents have been poor Spaniards and the area is marked by its prostitution, to the extent that any prostitution district of any Spanish city may be known as barrio chino, regardless of any Chinese presence, though the term does not imply a population of Chinese residents.
 The term came from an article whose author compared the state of the area with the popular image of foreign Chinatowns.
-Barcelona has another Chinese area around Calle Trafalgar and the surrounding streets.
+In fact, the area with the largest Chinese presence in Barcelona is around Arc de Triomf and Plaça de Tetuan.
 Other Spanish cities such as Valencia, Bilbao and Alicante have Chinese neighborhoods.

 After the Spanish Miracle, Spain started receiving more Chinese immigrants, some of whom may have settled in the cheap Barrio Chino.
 As a result of the gentrification policy exemplified by the 1992 Summer Olympics, the area is being rebuilt as a chic neighborhood, and the more neutral name of El Raval has come to predominate.
 Recent Chinese immigrants have established wholesale clothes business at La Ribera, Ronda San Pedro and Trafalgar street.
 Barrios Chinos are also pan-Asian areas.
 Many Japanese, Koreans, Vietnamese, and Thais have settled in Barrios Chinos.